-The mission of the San Francisco Fellows program is to foster community stewardship by preparing recent college graduates for leadership roles in public service.
+The mission of the San Francisco Fellows program is to foster community stewardship by preparing recent college graduates for roles in public service and administration.

 The Fellows program is a unique opportunity to learn about public administration in local government while working full time as a City employee.
 Competitively selected applicants will join a cohort of up to 18 Fellows for an 11.5-month full-time work experience as City employees.
 Fellows earn an annualized salary of approximately $55,000, plus health, dental, retirement and other benefits.